EKaroune/The-Open-Archaeobotanist/abcofarchaeobotanicalopenscience.md

 * **Open lab/notebooks**: laboratory research records, diaries, journals, workbooks etc., offered online free of cost with terms that allow reuse and redistribution of the recorded material.

+* **Open Materials**: sharing of research materials, for example, biological and geological samples, is another Open Science practice.

-* **Open peer review**: Peer validation process conducted openly on the Internet.
+* **Open peer review**: peer validation process conducted openly on the Internet.

-* **Open reproducible research**: The act of practicing Open Science and the provision of offering to users free access to experimental elements for research reproduction.
+* **Open reproducible research**: the act of practicing Open Science and the provision of offering to users free access to experimental elements for research reproduction.

 * **Open repositories**: open archives that host scientific literature and make their content freely accessible to everyone in the world.